nasa/fprime/docs/documentation/how-to/develop-subtopologies.md

 ...
 ```

-Head over to `MainDeplomentTopologyDefs.hpp`.
+Head over to `MainDeploymentTopologyDefs.hpp`.
 We want to not only include our subtopology's definitions header, but also modify `PingEntires` to use `GlobalDefs::PingEntries`.
 At the end of `namespace MainDeployment`, include:

 ```cpp
 namespace PingEntries = GlobalDefs::PingEntries;